The River Willing

 The river will not let me.
 Desperately I push and push against the gentle waters, but though I am moving, I go nowhere.
 I dive within and try to swim again.
 Nothing.
 I even try to leap from one point to another, but I always land in the exact same place.
 Frustrated I hit out at the water, sending pools of it up in the air.
 The water responds by growing colder, sending shivers of pain through my legs.
 I cry out to the family, tell them I cannot cross and I need their help.
 The father’s expression changes, and he looks down at his wife.
 A look of understanding passes between them, and when they turn their faces back to me, all I see written on them is pity.
 It’s the same sympathy I have given to many a dying man fighting helplessly to tether himself to the last roots of life.

 The man lays an arm around his wife’s waist, and a hand on his son’s shoulders.
 Wordlessly, they turn around and walk to the hut.
-I yell after them, barking in anger and misery both, but none of them turns to look back at me.
+I yell after them, barking in anger and misery both, but none of them turn to look back at me.
 I watch after them as they disappear through the small doorway in the side of the hut.
 Everything is silent again.
 Nothing sounds save for the gentle charge of the water around me.

 Why can’t I cross this river?